 FC Library – Mary Burke

-The FC Library provides materials to support the curriculum and enhance student learning.
+- The FC Library provides materials to support the curriculum and enhance student learning.
 Students have the opportunity to utilize a wide range of print and electronic library resources, as well as a variety of computer applications.
-Recent library class research projects include a wide variety of Photo Story 3 and iMovie movie projects across the curriculum: book trailers (ELL), endangered species (Biology), macromolecules (Biology).
+Recent library class research projects include ancient civilizations, body systems, and contemporary literature webquests utilizing a variety of web-based collaborative creative tools.

 - Students are able to access quality research databases in and out of school via the FC Library Edline page at: http://www.edline.net/pages/Morton_Freshman_Center/Library_Media_Center

 - The FC Book Club is an active group of more than 50 avid readers who meet twice a month to discuss the group reading selection.
 All students are welcome to join and enjoy spirited and lively discussions!
 Many of this year’s book club titles will be selected from the Abraham Lincoln Illinois High School Book Award Nominees and the Illinois Read for a Lifetime program.